 The scientific references in this article (marked by 1, 2, 3, etc.) are clickable links to peer-reviewed research material on the subject being discussed.

-But there was no definitely no real buzz surrounding MCT oil until the keto diet became wildly popular, and so-called “bulletproof coffee” – with MCT oil as one of its key ingredients – became a trendy morning brew.
+The buzz surrounding MCT oil only grew as the keto diet became wildly popular – and so-called “bulletproof coffee,” with MCT oil as one of its key ingredients, became a trendy morning brew.

-Despite its newfound popularity, many keto dieters still can’t tell you exactly what MCT oil is, or why you might want to use it for weight loss.
+Despite its newfound popularity, many keto dieters still can’t tell you exactly what MCT oil is, or why they use it for weight loss.
 They probably can’t even tell you how to use MCT oil, except in a coffee recipe.